shalomorlando/abcLeagueFixtureProgram/README.md

 # abcLeagueFixtureProgram

-The abcFixtureProgram was built at the end of my Data Structures class in my second year of University.
+The abcFixtureProgram was built at the end of my Data Structures and Algorithms class in my second year of University.

 The instructions were as follows: